EthanJStark/programming-competency-gitbook/SPECS.md

 - [ ] Detailed invoice of hours
 - [ ] Gitbook
 - [ ] Mindmap
+- [ ] 20 interesting questions about programming
 - [ ] New commits on four previous projects

 ### Gitbook